Narayana108/temple-vr/README.md

 # Temple VR
-Build this at an internal Rehive hackathon.
+Build this at an internal Rehive hackathon with (networked-aframe)[https://github.com/networked-aframe/networked-aframe#readme]
-Multi player and voice chat is included.
+Multi player networking and voice chat is working.

 ## Local development
 `npm run watch`